Iowa City, Iowa, United States

 What you bring:

-- Certification by the State of Iowa as a Grade I, or higher, Certified Water Plant Operator.
+- Certification by the State of Iowa as a Grade I, or higher, Certified Water Plant Operator is preferred.

 - 3 - 5 years of experience serving water treatment systems that include, but are not limited to: deionization, softening, reverse osmosis, disinfection, and de-chlorination.